Is CeraVe better than Cetaphil?

 At present, it’s the only skincare brand to offer a full line of products that all contain three essential ceramides that your skin needs to work to its best advantage.

 CeraVe has also continued developing since it was launched in 2005, adding Multivesicular Emulsion (MVE) technology in its products.

 What does that do?
 It allows for time-release of the ceramides, so you move away from a model where the skincare only does you good at the moment of application, and towards a model where it helps you for hours after you’ve applied it.

 These are two very different approaches to skincare from two different companies – but both are recommended by skincare experts and deemed to help with a range of skin conditions, including the twin hells that are acne and eczema.

 The headline, such as there is one, is that if you have sensitive skin, Cetaphil is probably your better friend of the two, because it’s less chemically complex, less harsh, and more calming to the sensitivity.

-We’ve mentioned that CeraVe is the more modern of the two ranges, and they both put out products which are fragrance-free and Ph-balanced for a range of skin types, including dry skin, sensitive skin etc.
+We’ve mentioned that CeraVe is the more modern of the two ranges, and they both put out products that are fragrance-free and Ph-balanced for a range of skin types, including dry skin, sensitive skin, etc…

 The approach of each brand to dealing with these various skin types is significantly different, with slight but important differences in the results across the product ranges.